 After much consideration, we have regretfully made the decision to suspend our visiting scholars program until we are able to welcome visiting scholars for in person visits to the Center again.

-The following are the items needed:
+The following are the items should be included in the candidate’s application materials:

 - A current CV